theoprovost/theoprovost.fr/README.md

 ||Bootsrap|
 ||Sass|

-This project is publish with Heroku.
+This project has been published with Heroku.

 ## Getting Started
 ### Prerequisites